-Some of the most important things in life are not taught to us.
-Defining goals for your life is one of them.
+Defining goals for your life is one of the most important things in life not usually taught to us.
 Doing this before you turn 30 (while you are still young), is important to live your best life and maximize the time you have to achieve them, especially your financial goals!

 All successful businesses have short term and long term goals.
 Your life is arguably more important than the company you work for.
 If they have goals and they are important for their success, what about your own life?